 Ministries under the direct control of SSBC are subject to these guidelines.
 Other ministries not under

 our direct control should have guidelines equal or greater than our guidelines or may adopt our guidelines.

-VOLUNTEERS AND ALL SSBC STAFF
+ADULT LEADERS AND ALL SSBC STAFF

-All Volunteers are required to:
+All Adult Leaders who work with minors are required to:

 Submit his/her name and the desired area of service to the Appropriate Minister.
 Upon completion and approval of a volunteer application – including references, a background check, and a signature stating that you have read and understand the “So loved…” guidelines your name will be added to the department’s list of available workers.